ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/iceberg-athena-dbt.md

 Previously, we utilised [Glue PySpark](https://aws.amazon.com/blogs/big-data/dive-deep-into-aws-glue-4-0-for-apache-spark/) to standardise the data and employed Athena for data modelling.
 While Glue PySpark is effective for heavy-duty data processing, it requires specialised knowledge of distributed systems for efficient use.
 Rising costs and recurring out-of-memory failures with the Glue jobs prompted us to reevaluate our strategy.
 With the release of [Athena V3](https://aws.amazon.com/blogs/big-data/upgrade-to-athena-engine-version-3-to-increase-query-performance-and-access-more-analytics-features/), it made sense to explore migrating the standardisation step to Athena as well and unify the technology stack.

-### Athena for scalability
+### Athena for data processing (Updated Nov 2024)

-Amazon Athena is built on the open-source [Trino SQL Engine](https://trino.io/) and uses the [AWS Glue Data Catalog](https://docs.aws.amazon.com/glue/latest/dg/catalog-and-crawler.html), an [Apache Hive metastore](https://blog.jetbrains.com/big-data-tools/2022/07/01/why-we-need-hive-metastore/)-compatible catalogue, to store and retrieve table metadata for data held in S3.
+Amazon Athena is built on the open-source [Trino SQL Engine](https://trino.io/) and uses the [AWS Glue Data Catalog](https://docs.aws.amazon.com/glue/latest/dg/catalog-and-crawler.html), an [Apache Hive metastore](https://blog.jetbrains.com/big-data-tools/2022/07/01/why-we-need-hive-metastore/)-compatible catalogue, to manage metadata for data held in S3.
 This allows users to interact with structured data in S3 using SQL queries.
+Athena is serverless and operates within a [shared regional cluster](https://repost.aws/questions/QUdX6shGHrT-GDpuc_NDkSNA/how-does-athena-prepare-a-cluster-of-compute-nodes-for-a-specific-query), meaning all accounts in the same AWS region share the same pool of resources.
+It uses asynchronous processes and [quotas](https://docs.aws.amazon.com/athena/latest/ug/service-limits.html) to ensure effective and fair usage across accounts.

-Although Athena is often used as an ad-hoc querying engine, it can also be used for ELT.
-Data modelling on the Analytical Platform is implemented using Athena with the default Hive table format and the Create Table As Select ([CTAS](https://docs.aws.amazon.com/athena/latest/ug/ctas.html)) and [INSERT INTO](https://docs.aws.amazon.com/athena/latest/ug/insert-into.html) statements.
-This offers several advantages:
+Although Athena is often used as an ad-hoc querying engine, it can also be used for [ELT](https://docs.aws.amazon.com/athena/latest/ug/ctas-insert-into-etl.html), offering several advantages:

+* **Serverless**: No infrastructure to manage.
-* Athena is interactive, serverless and SQL-based, which makes it easy and intuitive to use, particularly for new joiners.
+* **Interactive and SQL-based**: Easy and intuitive to use, particularly for new joiners.
-* Using a single tool for processing and querying makes it easier to share best practice between data engineers and analysts, for example on [performance tuning](https://docs.aws.amazon.com/athena/latest/ug/performance-tuning.html), as well as build shared utilities.
+* **Unified Processing and Querying**: Facilitates sharing best practices between data engineers and analysts, such as performance tuning, and building shared utilities.
-* Athena calculates the compute capacity needed to execute queries, eliminating the necessity for manual configuration and optimisation.
+* **Automated Compute Capacity**: Athena calculates the compute capacity needed to execute queries, eliminating the need for manual configuration and optimization.
-* Whilst Athena [enforces various quotas](https://docs.aws.amazon.com/athena/latest/ug/service-limits.html), it is possible to request increases, up to a limit.
-This is particularly relevant for ELT processes which can take longer to run and involve hundreds of tables.
-For example, we have extended the DML (Data Manipulation Language) query timeout from 30 minutes to 60 minutes, and raised the limit on concurrent queries from 150 to 500.
+* **Scalable Quotas**: Quotas can be increased upon request, up to a limit.
+This is particularly relevant for ELT processes that can take longer to run and involve hundreds of tables.
+For example, we extended the DML (Data Manipulation Language) query timeout from 30 minutes to 60 minutes and raised the limit on concurrent queries from 150 to 500.
-* Athena's pricing model, set at $5 per terabyte scanned, makes it highly cost-effective to transform gigabyte-scale datasets like ours.
+* **Cost-Effective**: Athena's pricing model, set at $5 per terabyte scanned, makes it highly cost-effective for transforming gigabyte-scale datasets.
+For instance, converting CSV files to Parquet using Athena was found to be 99% cheaper than using Glue PySpark in its default configuration.
+* **Provisioned Capacity**: Option to scale through [Athena provisioned capacity](https://aws.amazon.com/blogs/aws/introducing-athena-provisioned-capacity/), billed based on the number of DPUs provisioned and the duration.

-Despite its advantages, the Hive table format lacks support for numerous standard database features, resulting in a pipeline that is less robust and flexible and less suitable for standardising the data.
+Despite its advantages, Athena with the native Hive table format lacks support for numerous standard database features, resulting in a pipeline that can be less robust and flexible.
 Using the Iceberg table format helps address this gap.

 ### Iceberg for reliability